jitsi/handbook/docs/devops-guide/quickstart.md

 sidebar_label: Debian/Ubuntu server
 ---

-This document describes the steps for a quick Jitsi-Meet installation on a Debian-based GNU/Linux system.
+Follow these steps for a quick Jitsi-Meet installation on a Debian-based GNU/Linux system.
 The following distributions are supported out-of-the-box:
-- Debian 10 (Buster) or later
+- Debian 9 (Stretch) or newer
-- Ubuntu 18.04 (Bionic Beaver) or later
+- Ubuntu 18.04 (Bionic Beaver) or newer

 _Note_: Many of the installation steps require `root` or `sudo` access.